-The following steps will show you how to create a more complex Crosstab for an international company that will allow management to analyze their sales results in southern California.
-Our Crosstab analysis will find the sales figures per product as well as their average profit from the sale of each product in order to use these measurements to calculate the total profit by product group in southern California.
+The following steps show you how to create a more complex Crosstab for an international company that enable management to analyze their sales results in southern California.
+Our Crosstab analysis find the sales figures per product and their average profit from the sale of each product to use these measurements to calculate the total profit by product group in southern California.

-- Open the main analysis window and click on "Crosstab" which opens the Crosstab Table view (by default). - 2 Expand the database tables in the Data Tree.
+- 1 Open the main analysis window and choose "Crosstab" which opens the Crosstab Table view. - 2 Expand the database tables in the Data Tree.
 Define a dimension row by dragging the "Product Group" column into the Row panel next to the Data Tree.
 Setting the first dimension row, using a column from the "Order Detail table", automatically sets a measure on that table with the default Count operator.

-Because the "Autocalculate" option is turned on by default, the counted Product Group results appear in the main panel of the Crosstab Table view.
-(See Figure 4-27 below).
+Because the "Autocalculate" option is turned on by default, the counted Product Group results appear in the main panel of the Crosstab Table view, as shown in Figure 4-64.